raytroop/raytroop.github.io/source/_posts/dpll.md

 S_{\phi_v}(f) = \left|H_{\phi_r,\phi_v}(f)\right|^2\cdot\left(S_{\phi_r}+S_{\phi_{\mathrm{bpd}}}(f)\right) + \left|H_{\phi_{\mathrm{dco}},\phi_v}(f)\right|^2 S_{\phi_{\mathrm{dco}}}(f)
 $$

 and to be integrated for jitter variance in (13).
-Both uses require a PSD-consistent transfer function, and for a slow-in/fast-out path that is **not** the same as the transform ratio.
+Both uses require a <span style="background-color:yellow">PSD-consistent transfer function</span>, and for a slow-in/fast-out path that is **not** the same as the transform ratio.

 Write the cross-domain path as